Contact Hypothesis (Allport): Definition and Examples

 Social psychologist Gordon Allport is credited with conducting the first studies on intergroup contact.
 Allport is also known for this research in the field of personalities.
 After the Second World War, social scientists and policymakers concentrated mainly on interracial contact.
 Allport brought these studies together in his study of intergroup contact.

-Prejudice, stereotypes and discrimination
+Intergroup contact and prejudice, stereotypes and discrimination

 The term “prejudice” is used to refer to a preconceived, negative view of another person, based on perceived qualities such as political affiliation, skin colour, faith, gender, disability, religion, sexuality, language, height, education, and more.